The Story of E 5th Street

 Lots 20 and 13, and the Career School 5SPC

 In 2004, the DOE entered into a temporary agreement with the NYPD to use half of Lot 20 (324 E. 5th St) as a shared parking lot.
-Recently efforts have focused on utilizing Lot 20, without consideration towards Lot 13, which the community cites as once open to the public, nor upgrading the school's general facilities.
-Although Lot 13 is opened once per year at Christmas.
+Recently efforts have focused on utilizing Lot 20, without consideration towards Lot 13, which the community cites as once open to the public, nor has it upgraded the school's general facilities.
+Although Lot 13 is opened once per year for Christmas.

 Lot 20 (324 E. 5th Street) and Lot 13 (310 E. 5th Street) 5SPC

 Between 2010 and 2023, New York City’s housing stock increased by only 4%, while jobs grew by 22% during the same period.
-Nearby, rising developments continue to clamor for frontage and airspace volume without offering access to more affordable residences nor enough public and much needed permanent greening space.
+Nearby, rising developments continue to clamor for frontage and airspace volume without offering access to more affordable residences or enough public and much needed permanent green space.

 Some recent developments of high-rise offices, residences and hotels in the area.
 5SPC